mapme-initiative/Project-Locations-workflow-guide/docs/glossary.md

 # Glossary

 Alphabetical reference for abbreviations used in this guide.
-Click any **highlighted term** on a step page to open a quick reminder, or browse the full list below.

 [← Back to workflow overview](index.md)